MiroPsota/macko_spmv/media/README.md

 $$d_{besteff} = d\frac{(b_{\Delta}+b_{val})}{b_{val}} = 1.25~d$$

 This is amazing!
 Our format becomes more effective then dense representation for density as high as 80% (respectively sparsity as low as 20%).
-Compared to CSR, where the break even point is sparsity 66.6%.
+Compared to CSR, where the break even point is density 33.3% (sparsity 66.6%).

 Also, for high density it is not that hard to achieve this perfect scenario.
 Usual constraints from the N:M sparsity pattern, "have at most X out of Y", are pretty hard to optimize for, while our "have gap of at most 16" is easier and much less restrictive.